phalpern/WG21-halpern/n4034_destructive_move.md

 is defined to be true if `destructive_move<T>` has a true `noexcept` specification.

-Destructive move cannot be used with an idiom like `move_if_noexcept`.
+Note, however, that destructive move cannot be used with an idiom like `move_if_noexcept`.
 The `move_if_noexcept` function guarantees that its argument remains valid whether an exception is thrown or not.
-The `destructive_move` function, in contrast invalidates its second argument on success and leaves it unchanged if an exception is thrown.
-A hypothetical `destructive_move_if_noexcept` function would have a third possible end state: both `to` and `from` could valid if the object `is_nothrow_destructive_movable<T>` is false and the function were forced to make a copy.
+The `destructive_move` function, in contrast, invalidates its second argument on success and leaves it unchanged if an exception is thrown.
+A hypothetical `destructive_move_if_noexcept` function could result in a third possible end
+state: both `to` and `from` could be valid if the object `is_nothrow_destructive_movable<T>` is false and the function were forced to make a copy.
 The usage idiom for such a function would be complex and non-intuitive.
-Instead, this paper proposes a function template `destructive_move_array` which encapsulates the entire process of moving elements from one array to another and rolling back on failure.
+Instead, this paper proposes a function template `destructive_move_array`, which encapsulates the entire process of moving elements from one array to another and rolling back on failure.
 Using `destructive_move_array`, the implementation of `simple_vec::push_back` would look as follows: